orgua/shepherd_v2_planning/99_open_tasks.rst

 ------------------------

 - does beaglebone AI with TI AM5729 offer more pins for PRU? https://www.ti.com/product/AM5729
-- make PR for shepherd1 with fixes
-- is dev-branch in shepherd1 important? two pins are swapped, and some scripts refined
 - find a better name for vCap, like vEH, vPwr
 - try to access host gpio peripheral via pru -> would make pin-doubling redundant
 - try to benchmark the loop (debug-pin-high when processing)
 - check out other testbeds
     - tracelab 200 ns accuracy - https://pub.tik.ee.ethz.ch/people/rlim/LMDBT2015.pdf
+- GIT, for Kai
+    - make PR for shepherd1 with fixes
+    - is dev-branch in shepherd1 important? two pins are swapped, and some scripts refined
+    - where is python-periphery v2 reacting wrong? can we work around it? character device VS sysfs
+        - device tree allows to define standard behaviour of pins

 Software - Linux, Python
 ------------------------